 Major depression, a highly prevalent mental disorder, imposes substantial personal, social, and economic burdens both in China (Fu and Zhang 2023) and globally (Herrman et al. 2022; McGrath et al. 2023).
 Adolescence is a critical period for the onset of depression: depression can occur as early as the age of 10 (Dattani, 2022), with a peak onset at 19.5 years (Solmi et al. 2022).
 Moreover, depression during the adolescence also accompanied with self-harm and suicide (Zeynep Başgöze et al. 2021), resulting in over 800,000 deaths annually among individuals aged 15-29 (Amaltinga and Mbinta 2020).
 The prevention and alleviation of depression are urgent issues in China (Ma et al. 2023) and globally (UNICEF China 2021).

-While the effectiveness of interventions has garnered significant attention (Cuijpers, Stringaris, and Wolpert 2020), an equally important issue is often overlooked: how to screen or measure the depression (Fried, Flake, and Robinaugh 2022).
-Choosing different measurement for depression often results in significantly different reported prevalence rates of depression.
-For example, when employing a strict, clinical interview-based standard, Deng et al. (2023) reported that the prevalence of major depression among Chinese children aged 6-16 years is approximately 2% to 3% (Deng et al., 2023; Li et al., 2022).
-In contrast, studies using self-reported scales for depression screening report much higher prevalence rates: 14.6% among elementary school students, 23.6% to 24.2% among middle school students, and 28.0% among high school students (Chen, Zhang, and Yu., 2022; Huang, Zhang, and Yu 2022; Yu, Zhang, and Yu 2022; Zhang, Jin, and Yu 2022).
-Also, recent meta-analyses reported the moderation of the scales used on the prevalence rates of depression among children and adolescents (Chen et al. 2022; Huang et al. 2022; Yu et al. 2022; Zhang et al. 2022).
+While the effectiveness of interventions has garnered significant attention (Cuijpers, Stringaris, and Wolpert 2020), a more fundamental issue is often overlooked: how to measure the depression disorder (Fried, Flake, and Robinaugh 2022).
+The reported prevalence rates of depression differed signficantly when the measurements they used varied (Chen et al. 2022; Huang et al. 2022; Yu et al. 2022; Zhang et al. 2022).
+For example, employing a strict, clinical interview-based standard, Deng et al. (2023) found that the prevalence of major depression among Chinese children aged 6-16 years is approximately 2% to 3% (Deng et al., 2023; Li et al., 2022).
+In contrast, studies that used self-reported scales reported much higher prevalence rates: 14.6% among elementary school students, 23.6% to 24.2% among middle school students, and 28.0% among high school students (Chen, Zhang, and Yu., 2022; Huang, Zhang, and Yu 2022; Yu, Zhang, and Yu 2022; Zhang, Jin, and Yu 2022).

-These findings underscore the need to reconsider how depression is conceptualized, operationalized, and measured.
+These findings underscore the importance of how depression is conceptualized, operationalized, and measured.
 The lack of clarity in measuring depression hinders the diagnosis and treatment of this mental disorder (Fried et al. 2022).
-Indeed, Fried (2017) analyzed the content of seven widely used depression scales, revealed a low overlap between scale in the symptoms.
+Indeed, Fried (2017) analyzed the content of seven widely used depression scales, revealed a low overlap between scale in the symptoms, suggesting that different measurements of depression are measuring different things.
 In a separate study, Fried et al. (2015) investigated the number of unique symptom profiles reported by 3703 depressed outpatients and found that nearly half of the symptom were endorsed by only one individual, further highlighting the variability in diagnostic criteria in clinicals settings.
 Similarly, Veal et al. (2024) found that among 450 randomized controlled trials (RCTs) of unipolar and bipolar depression and identified 3888 different measures of outcomes.
 All these findings suggest it’s urgent to address the issue of measuring depression.

 However, all previous studies focused on measuring depression among adults, few attentions have been paid to the measurement of depression among children and adolescent.
-Previous studies have shown that depression in children and adolescents are different from adults (Kułak-Bejda, Bejda, and Waszkiewicz 2022).
-To fill the gap, we conduct a comprehensive content analysis of 27 Chinese depression scales to assess their heterogeneity in measuring depression.
-Our findings reveal a low overlapping among these scales.
-Additionally, our results provided a comprehensive list of symptoms used for screening depression.
-These results also offer insights into the potential psychopathology and social pathways of depression in Chinese society (and, by extension, East Asian societies) and will inspire future development of scales for measuring depression in clinical settings and public health policies.
+Previous studies have shown that depression in children and adolescents are different from that of adults (Kułak-Bejda, Bejda, and Waszkiewicz 2022).
+To understand how depression is measured among children and adolescent, we conducted a comprehensive content analysis of 27 Chinese depression scales to assess their heterogeneity.
+Our findings revealed a low overlapping among these scales and call for attention to the measurement of depression of children and adolescent.
+Our results also provided a comprehensive list of symptoms used for screening depression among children and adolescent, laid a solid ground for further development of measurements.
+These results offered insights into the potential psychopathology and social pathways of depression in Chinese society (and, by extension, East Asian societies) and will inspire future development of scales for measuring depression in clinical settings and public health policies.

 2. Methods